isabelschoeps-thiel/simpler-grants-gov/frontend/tests/e2e/apply/testplan/apply_workflow_e2e_verification_plan.md

 ### 3.1.
 In Scope

 This Test Plan covers functional and non-functional aspects of the Apply Workflow:
-• User login and role verification
-• Funding Opportunity search and selection
 • Start a new application for Organization and Individual users
 • Save and update application data
 • Required and conditionally required form validations